Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Finite size scaling study

 Next we focus on the slope of $Z_a/Z_p$.
 It should not contain a correction related to the analytic background and the contribution $\propto L^{-\omega_{NR}}$ should be very small.
 One expects a correction with the correction exponent $y_t + \omega$.
 For a discussion see for example sec.
 III of ref. \cite{myClock}.
-In Fig. \ref{Figyt2} we give estimates of $y_t$ obtained by fitting the slope of $Z_a/Z_p$ with the Ansatz~(\ref{Sansatz1}).
-We use either $\epsilon=2-\eta$ or $\epsilon=y_t + \omega \approx 2.417055$.
-The numerical estimates of $y_t$ differ only slightly between these two choices.
+It turns out that replacing $\epsilon=2-\eta$ by $\epsilon=y_t + \omega \approx 2.417055$ in the Ansatz~(\ref{Sansatz1}) the numerical estimates of $y_t$ change only slightly.
 This can be explained by the fact that the amplitude of the correction is small.
-Here one might take $y_t = 1.58734(4)$ corresponding to $\nu=0.629985(16)$ as preliminary result that covers estimates obtained for $10 \le L_{min} \le 14$.